 Winner: It's a tie!
 Instant Pot and Ninja Foodi offer umpteen benefits to people looking to simplify their cooking, or cut down on the amount of pots, pans and utensils they need to make a wide range of meals.

-Ninja Foodi vs Instant Pot: Which multi-cooker should you buy this Prime Day?
+Ninja Foodi vs Instant Pot: Which multi-cooker should you buy?

 The multi-cookers available from both Instant Pot and Ninja Foodi aren't that different.
 Both sets steam, cook rice, saute, slow cook and pressure cook food to perfection.
 Even the most basic models in each range offer you brilliant cooking functions in just one machine.